Home

 }

-HttpListener does not send WWW-Authenticate header, so you must set it yourself to display login dialog.
+HttpListener does not send WWW-Authenticate header, so you must set it yourself to display the login dialog.

 See Also